 On the one hand, the grant projects were aimed at providing educational, cognitive, social, cultural and sports programs for children living and/or working on the street, that were identified by the SSA and were engaged in a second level preventive programme of the LEPL Crime Prevention Center (CPC) of the MoJ.
 On the other hand, the grant projects were aimed at identifying new locations of homeless children during non-business hours and weekends.

-A study carried out within one of the grant projects, has identified 105 children living and/or working in the streets.
-The study showed that, a large majority of these children have a single parent or legal representative.
-Based on the study, economic conditions, levels of education of children and their family members, cultural backgrounds and other factors causing children to end up in the streets were studied.

 As for the effective integration of already identified homeless children, different events were planned for up to 50 children, these include, theatrical performances with their participation, training in photography, photo projects and exhibition of the photos taken by them entitled “My One Day on the Street”, etc.

 The 2017 grant competition (with a budget of 25,000 GEL) also focused on children working and living on the street.
 The project aimed at raising public awareness on the risks related to children living and/or working in the streets, on legal mechanisms and services available for the protection of homeless children.
 The grant programme further included preparation/dissemination of informational materials.